mihir224/chat-zilla/README.md

 ## ChatZilla

-ChatZilla is a basic chat web application powered by Socket.IO, designed to provide real-time messaging capabilities for users.
-This web app serves as a foundation for more complex chat applications and can be customized to meet your specific requirements.
+ChatZilla is a chat application powered by Socket.IO, designed to provide real-time messaging capabilities for users.

 ### Features